CityOfZion/neo-python/docs/source/Seedlist.rst

 A list of nodes that are available are shown above.
 The latest ones are pushed to the top.
 *2* tells us if the node is responding.
 The preferable nodes are "up", which is indicated by the green color and "yes".

-We follow the standard protocol for ports.
+We follow this standard protocol for ports:

 .. list-table:: Port Protocol
    :widths: 20 10 10